openshift/request-header-saml-service-provider/README.md

 configuration.

 ## Setup
-Manual setups steps to make the rest of this go a lot smoother.
+Manual setups steps to do ahead of time to make the rest of this go a lot smoother.

 ### Request your IdP Metadata
 Skip to setp [Get your IdP Provided metadata](#Get your IdP Provided metadata) and request your IdP metadata now so you will have it by the time you need it.